UMAprotocol/protocol/CONTRIBUTING.md

 ## PRs

 - No PRs should be opened that are not associated with one or more issues.
-- If you are not sure who to assign as reviewers on your PR, please assign @UMAprotocol/eng.
+- If you are not sure who to request as reviewers on your PR, request a review from @UMAprotocol/eng.
+- If you have one maintainer in mind, but do not know who else to add, you can always add @UMAprotocol/eng to auto-select a second.
+- If you make updates and would like another round of reviews, use the cycle icon next to the reviewers names to request a follow-up review.
 - PRs should be narrow and focused.
 Making multiple, unrelated changes in the same PR makes things difficult on reviewers and can often slow PR progress.
 If this is the case, you may be asked to split the PR up.
 - PRs must get approval from _at least_ one maintainer.
 However, it is considered best practice to make sure all